QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 All math is then done with this (mathematical, rather than Julia) tuple :math:`(x, x')` where the :math:`x'` may be hidden from the user

-With these definition, we can write a general rule for differentiation of :math:`g(x,y)` as
+With this definition, we can write a general rule for differentiation of :math:`g(x,y)` as

 .. math::
     g(\left(x,x'\right),\left(y,y'\right)) = \left(g(x,y),\partial_x g(x,y)x' + \partial_y g(x,y)y' \right)